ToolJet/ToolJet/docs/docs/widgets/listview.md

 </div>

-- Now lets edit the `List data` property of list view widget for displaying the query data.
+- Now lets edit the `List data` property of the list view widget for displaying the query data.
 We will use JS to get the data from the query - `{{queries.restapi1.data.data}}`.
-Here the last `data` is data object that includes array of objects, the first `data` is the data resulted from the `restapi1` query.
+Here the last `data` is a data object that includes an array of objects, the first `data` is the data resulted from the `restapi1` query.
 This will automatically create the rows in the widget using the data.

 <div style={{textAlign: 'center'}}>